jangxx/node-magichome/README.md

 ## CustomMode

-All methods in this class cen be chained together.
+All methods in this class can be chained together.

 **constructor**()